multinetlab-amsterdam/projects/Thesis_Giulia/README.txt

 To run it you need to create a empty folder "random".

-NOTE:If you want to have more explanations on how the algorithms in the file "TDA_Compute_BettiK_Euler" were built (the ideas behind it) you can read the document "Insight_on_the_algorithm".
-You can find more explanations of the concepts in the function "from_dx_to_cx", "Betti_k" and "dens_thresh".
+NOTE: If you want to have more explanations on how the algorithms in the file "TDA_Compute_BettiK_Euler" were built (the ideas behind it) you can read the document "Insight_on_the_algorithm".
+There you can find more explanations of the concepts used in the functions "from_dx_to_cx", "Betti_k" and "dens_thresh".
 ###############################################################

 File "Compute_GH_matrix":